lhcb/scheduling-event-model/GeneralConsiderations.md

 other).

-Interface-wise, it would be nice if the message passing could be implemented using (bidirectional) pipes (and potentially named pipes) as a model at the lowest level, since they are fairly easy to reason about.
-(Clearly, more complex primitives can be built based on these primitives.)
+Interface-wise, it would be nice if the message passing could be implemented using (bidirectional) pipes (and potentially named pipes, or sockets) as a model at the lowest level, since they are fairly easy to reason about.
+Clearly, more complex primitives can be built based on these primitives.
+(It should be understood that I'm only borrowing the terminology of good operating systems here, the actual primitves can be implemented in a very different way in the framework.)

 Unnamed pipes work well in the situation where an algorithm spawns multiple worker threads to treat some problem; each thread can then read its input from